carmine560/trading-assistant/README.md

   * `-I [HOTKEY]` create or modify a startup script and create a shortcut to it
   * `-B` configure a cash balance
-  * `-C X Y WIDTH HEIGHT INDEX` configure the cash balance region and the index of the price
+  * `-C` configure the cash balance region and the index of the price
-  * `-L X Y WIDTH HEIGHT INDEX` configure the price limit region and the index of the price
+  * `-L` configure the price limit region and the index of the price

 ## Appendix ##